pierced07/D-Vine-Copula-Dependency-Model/README.md

-# D-Vine Copula Dependency Model
+# ML Guided D-Vine Copula Model

 A copula-based supervised learning model that captures higher-order dependency structures using a D-Vine construction to improve classification performance.